Regret (New Order song)

-"Regret" is a song by British alternative rock band New Order.
+"Regret" is a song by the British alternative rock band New Order.
 It was released on 5 April 1993 by London Records as the lead single from their sixth studio album, Republic (1993).
 Stephen Hague is credited as both the producer and as a co-writer.
 It was the band's first single released on CentreDate Co Ltd (through London Records) following the collapse of Factory Records.

 The song was a critical and commercial success, reaching the top 10 in Canada, Ireland, Portugal and the United Kingdom.
 It peaked at number 28 on the US Billboard Hot 100, the group's highest placement on that chart, and reached number one on two other Billboard charts.
-Peter Care directed a music video for the song; the cost of the video shoot went over £200,000.
+Peter Care directed a music video for the song in Rome, Italy; the cost of the video shoot went over £200,000.

 Release

 The single was released worldwide in a variety of formats.
 The B-side of the single differed in the various releases, but all were remixes of the A-side, including the "Fire Island Mix", and "Junior Dub" by Pete Heller and Terry Farley, and two mixes by The Sabres of Paradise.